Florida Polytechnic University

 Top Programs

 The fields Florida Polytechnic University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for Florida Polytechnic University's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for Florida Polytechnic University's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

-Based in Lakeland, Florida, Florida Polytechnic University admits a majority of applicants, with an acceptance rate of roughly 58%.
+Based in Lakeland, Florida, Florida Polytechnic University offers a realistic path to admission, with roughly 58% of applicants receiving an offer.
 Admitted students typically arrive with an average SAT score near 1,268.
-The school reports a graduation rate of roughly 54%.
+The graduation rate is roughly 54%.

 Similar Schools